iodepo/odis-arch/_sources/thematics/variables/index.md

 This section details initial documentation of approaches for describing elements of a [schema:Dataset](https://schema.org/Dataset) with a focus on approaches supporting Essential Ocean Variables.
-This includes the ability to link to supporting documents for quality assurance and control (QA/QC) and specification sheets.
-Also shown here are methods to encode the event and associated instruments along with spatial and temporal elements.

 A rough description of these links leveraging pseudo schema.org terms follows with a detailed and valid data graph as an example after that.
-We will then frame out and break down some of the specific elements.

 Reference image:

 ![notes image](./eov.png)

+The image above details out some of the key points to be encoded.
+These include:

+* Links to and description of methods
+* QA/QC references
+* Links to GOOS Specification sheets
+* Information on variables measured
+* Connections to the event measured and potential associated instruments
+* Spatial coverage
+* Temporal coverage

+The valid data graph follows the reference section and details follow that.
+The highlighted lines in the data graph represented the detailed sections.

 ## References:

 * [GOOS reference](https://www.goosocean.org/index.php?option=com_content&view=article&layout=edit&id=283&Itemid=441)
 * [Goos example spec sheet](https://www.goosocean.org/index.php?option=com_oe&task=viewDocumentRecord&docID=17465) and
 * [OBIS examples](https://manual.obis.org/examples/)

 ```{literalinclude} ./graphs/obisData2.json
 :linenos: